-A Checklist from Hardboiled America [This is the appendix to Hardboiled America, by Geoffrey O'Brien (New York: Van Nostrand Reinhold, 1981).
+A Checklist from Geoffrey O'Brien's Hardboiled America [This is the appendix to Hardboiled America, by Geoffrey O'Brien (New York: Van Nostrand Reinhold, 1981).
 It's a very good book on the topic, although much information on writers is now available that wasn't when it was written.]
-The following list is designed to show the hardboiled novel not as … Continue reading The Hardboiled Era (1929-58)
+The following list is designed to show the hardboiled novel not … Continue reading The Hardboiled Era (1929-58)

 As Chosen by the Members of Rara-Avis Compliled by Joe Dante and Mark Blumenthal In March and April of 2002, the members of Rara-Avis, the web's premier disscussion group for all things hard-boiled, decided to poll its members on the The Top 100 Hard-Boiled Characters of the Twentieth Century.
 Readers were invited to submit their … Continue reading The Rara-Avis Top 100 Hard-Boiled Characters of the Twentieth Century (2002)

 Created by Frederick Nebel (1903-67) One of the hardest of the hard-boiled dicks was prolific pulpster Frederick Nebel's private eye "TOUGH DICK" DONAHUE, whom Cap Shaw of Black Mask hoped would replace The Continental Op after Dashiell Hammett stopped writing for that magazine.
 There was certainly some reasons for their optimism.
 A big, burly Irishman and … Continue reading “Tough Dick” Donahue